Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 This tutorial introduces you to some common deadlock scenarios and shows you how to detect deadlocks (design hangs) in different tool flows.
 The methods introduced to detect and analyze deadlock issues include:

-1. Using `event` in Vitis Analyzer to analyze design hangs.
+1. Using `event` in AMD Vitis&trade; Analyzer to analyze design hangs.

 2. Using waveforms in hardware emulation to check AI Engine input and output activities.